MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 An anomaly chart visual is similar to [time chart](#time-chart), but highlights anomalies using the `series_decompose_anomalies` function.

-**Map**
+### Map

 :::image type="content" source="media/dashboard-customize-visuals/map.png" alt-text="map visual type":::

-The map visual type needs 4 columns in the query results to render:
+To render the map visual, 4 columns are needed in the query:
-* First column in the query result is string.
-It's used for label that can be seen when hovering on the map.
+* String (first column) used for hover label
 * Longitude (real)
 * Latitude (real)
 * Bubble size (int).
 This can be constant 1 if different sizes aren't required.